RaufMasoumi/BlogApi/README.md

 - [Django](https://www.djangoproject.com/) - An enormous Python-based backend web framework.
 - [DRF](https://www.django-rest-framework.org/) - A strong and flexible Django-based framework for building web APIs.
 - [PostgreSQL](https://www.postgresql.org/) - A powerful, open source object-relational database system.
+- [Back4App](https://www.back4app.com/) - A container as a service platform.
-- [Heroku](https://www.heroku.com/) - A cloud platform as a service.
+- [Neon](https://neon.tech/) - A database as a service platform.

 By assembling all of these technologies in one place for making an idea real, BlogApi now has a heart of Python that pumps the power throughout the project, a body of Django providing ability to move, and magic of DRF to talk to you and make you happy!